Krissy93/meta-workstations-project/README.md

 ```
 @article{meguru2021,
-author = "Cristina Nuzzi and Simone Pasinetti and Roberto Pagani and Stefano Ghidini and Manuel Beschi and Gabriele Coffetti and Giovanna Sansoni",
+author = "Nuzzi, Cristina and Pasinetti, Simone and Pagani, Roberto and Ghidini, Stefano and Beschi, Manuel and Coffetti, Gabriele and Sansoni, Giovanna",
 title = "MEGURU: a gesture-based robot program builder for Meta-Collaborative workstations",
 journal = "Robotics and Computer-Integrated Manufacturing",
 volume = "68",